CBICA/CBICA_Toolkit/README.md

 - <b>CmdParser</b>: Universal command line parser.
 Add parameters, descriptions and call on them from the command line.
 Details in header file.

-	addParameter		: add parameters one by one<br>
+	addParameter		: Add parameters one by one<br>
-	compareParamter	: compare added parameters with command line input<br>
+	compareParamter	: Compare added parameters with command line input<br>
-	getDescription	: get description for a particular added parameter<br>
+	getDescription	: Get description for a particular added parameter<br>
-	echoUsage			  : give usage of the executable<br>
+	echoUsage			  : Give usage of the executable<br>
-	echoVersion			: give version details of the executable<br>
+	echoVersion			: Give version details of the executable<br>

 TO DO: